Houseplants are fun to look at, brighten up a space and are good for your health. Still, a houseplant can be very dangerous for your cat or dog!

 Yes, you read that well!
 You are responsible for which houseplants you take in your house.
 Whether this is an air-purifying plant or a plant for the bathroom, the danger is always lurking.
 When in doubt, you’d better leave the houseplant.

 In principle, all houseplants are dangerous for your cat.
 Do you want to bring houseplants into your house?
 Then make a responsible and thoughtful choice!
 Think for example of the following plants, these are the least dangerous for your cat:

 Besides the least poisonous houseplants, there are also houseplants that pose a great danger to your cats.
 These are the very poisonous houseplants:

-See the complete list?
+Want to see the complete list?
 Take a look at the brochure of Huisdieren.nu.
 Or do you have doubts about your own houseplants?
 We are happy to help you get rid of your uncertainty!